-From 2000 to 2015, Shawn worked as a National Recruiter, Manager, Training Manager, and Sales Representative for True Blue Inc., a publicly traded company, where he helped thousands of individuals find jobs.
+From 2000 to 2015, Shawn worked as a National Recruiter, Manager, Training Manager, and Sales Representative for True Blue Inc., a publicly traded company, where he connected thousands of individuals with employment.
 As he and True Blue were committed to creating a diverse workforce, a large percentage of the job seekers Shawn helped were women, people of color and other previously marginalized groups.

 A man of faith, Shawn was baptized on May 18, 1980 at Calvary United Methodist Church in Fayetteville, Pa and was received into full communion with the Roman Catholic Church on April 7, 2012.

-In addition to his duties as an owner and producer, Shawn oversees the food and beverage service at The Playhouse to include the full bar.
+In addition to his duties as an owner and producer, Shawn oversees the food and beverage service at The Playhouse.
 He cooks for guests in the playhouse kitchen prior to each and every performance.